Platform components and operations

 Platform architecture

-Mission Control consists of several key components deployed as Kubernetes pods, organized into deployments and stateful sets.
+Mission Control consists of several key components that deploy as Kubernetes pods, organized into deployments and stateful sets.
 Each component pod has a specific role in the platform’s operation, and this guide covers:

 The platform components work together to provide a complete database management solution:

 • The mission-control-operator, cass-operator, and k8ssandra-operator pods form the control plane, managing the lifecycle of database clusters and their components.
+For detailed information about how these operators interact with the control plane and data plane, see Control plane and data plane operators.
 For information about required service account permissions, see Service account permissions.

 • The ui and dex pods provide the user interface and authentication services, allowing users to interact with the platform.